 2. Practice Before Going Into the City

 If you can, try practicing on the freeway first before going into a busy city like Dublin.
-I had to go straight to the city after getting my car and I can say it was very stressful driving in Dublin, so try the freeway before the city.
-Driving on the left is easy on freeways, as everyone’s going the same way so you don’t have a choice.
+I had to go straight to the city after getting my car, and I can say it was very stressful driving in Dublin, so try the freeway before the city.
+Driving on the left in Ireland is easy on freeways, as everyone’s going the same way, so you don’t have a choice.

 Keep in mind these conversions: 10 gallons = 38 liters and 100 kilometers = 60 miles